 - Money advice – we can assist students to navigate the student support system, and help with applications for welfare benefits, as well as providing more general information on money management, banking and consumer issues.

 The Advice Service works with other support services within the University, and currently has a Housing Drop in run by Reading Borough Council on a fortnightly basis.
-We also have links with a drug and alcohol charity, IRiS.

 How students can access our service: